Grafenort concentration camp

+The Grafenort concentration camp was a subcamp of the Gross-Rosen concentration camp located in Grafenort Castle, at modern Gorzanów in south-western Poland, which was operational throughout World War II.

+For 68 days from 1 March 1945, the camp was run exclusively as a women's subcamp, with between 250-400 prisoners of Jewish ethnicity from the Łódź region, transferred from the Mittelsteine concentration camp.
+Despite initial illusions of luxury, the prisoners at Grafenort were subjected to slave labor, building fortifications, anti-tank trenches, against the advancing Eastern Front of the Allies.
+They were known for receiving the most brutal treatment of any female concentration camp.

+Grafenort was one of thirteen Gross-Rosen subcamps located in the Giant Mountains, collectively holding over 13,000 prisoners, about 40% of whom perished.
+Positioned about 10.5 kilometres north of Bystrzyca Kłodzka in Lower Silesia, the camp was within proximity to significant locations like Wrocław and Prague.
+Grafenort Castle previously accommodated military garrisons.

+The camp was liberated on 8 May 1945 by Soviet forces, emotionally affecting the first soldier to enter, a Russian Jew, upon discovering survivors.
+Among its notable inmates was writer Ruth Minsky Sender.

 Overview

 Located in an expropriated Renaissance castle, the concentration camp was operational throughout the War, but for 68 days (2 months and a week) was formally run as an all-female subcamp (Frauenarbeitslager) of Gross-Rosen between 1 March 1945 and 8 May 1945 (the latter being the date of its liberation by the Soviets) in the aftermath of the strategic liquidation of the Mittelsteine concentration camp in the latter weeks of the War—a move which the Nazis initiated owing to the advancing Eastern Front.
 In the course of liquidating Mittelsteine, the Nazis transferred between 250 and 300 female prisoners from Mittelsteine to Grafenort.
 Some sources put the documented number of prisoners evacuated from Mittelsteine to Grafenort in April 1945 at 400.
 All of the prisoners in the transfer were women of Jewish ethnicity originally deported from the region of Łódź.
 The distance between the Mittelsteine and Grafenort concentration camps is about 21 kilometres (13 miles) as the crow flies or 28 km (17 mi) by road.
 The reasons behind the liquidation of the Mittelsteine concentration camp and the transfer of its inmates to two other camps—one of them being Grafenort—have not been fully understood by historians.
 (See also the history of the Mittelsteine concentration camp.)

-The Grafenort concentration camp was one of the Krkonoše group of thirteen subcamps of Gross-Rosen located in the Riesengebirgethe so-called Riese groupwhich were concentrated primarily in the region of the Owl Mountains.
-The group of camps held collectively over 13,000 prisoners of whom approximately 40 percent perished from hunger and exhaustion brought about by slave labour.
+The Grafenort concentration camp was one of the group of thirteen subcamps of Gross-Rosen located in the Giant Mountains (Riesengebirge) which were concentrated primarily in the region of the Owl Mountains.
+The group of camps held collectively over 13,000 prisoners, of whom approximately 40 percent perished from hunger and exhaustion brought about by slave labour.